 State Bar of Texas

 University of Texas School of Law, Austin, JD, 2002.

 Yale College, New Haven, CT, BA, 1999.
 Major: American Studies

 SuperLawyers Rising Star – 2011, 2012

-Selected for inclusion in Texas Super Lawyers by peers 2020.
+Selected for inclusion in Texas Super Lawyers by peers 2020 and 2021.

 In her time away from work, Amie stays busy caring for her five children and her husband Steve, an endocrinologist in Dallas.